 If you want to enjoy some authentic drinks of Korea definitely underground pugs near the Hongik University of Hongdae.
 Tourists from different countries who come here never miss the traditional drink of Makgeolli(Rice beer).

 If you love spicy foods you will definitely love Kimchi jiggae.
 It is prepared by simmering fermented vegetables(Kimchi), pork belly, seafood, scallions, onions, and diced tofu.
-Kimchi or the fermented vegetables are the main ingredients and diced tofu is added mostly.
-Personal preference lets adding different items like seafood and pork meat.
+Kimchi or fermented vegetables are the main ingredients and diced tofu is added mostly.
+Personal preference lets add different items like seafood and pork meat.